-Due to Covid restrictions, many Dental Schools used online interviews for 2021 entry, and some might do the same for 2022 entry.
+Due to Covid restrictions, many Dental Schools used online interviews during the pandemic.
+Some will continue to hold MMIs online for 2023 entry.

 Please check your chosen university’s website, or contact them, for the most up-to-date information.

 Each Dental School will assess candidates through different criteria.
-You might find details about this on your chosen university’s website, or they might indicate what they’re looking for once you’ve received your interview offer.
+You might find details about this on your chosen university’s website, or they might indicate what skills and attributes they are looking for once you’ve received your invitation to interview.

-You might be asked by some Dental Schools to complete a task, either before the interview or during the interview, to demonstrate your manual dexterity skills.
-Or you might be asked to tell them about your manual dexterity skills and how you have made an effort to develop them.
+In your MMI, you might face a practical station designed to assess your manual dexterity skills.
+Or you might be asked to tell interviewers about your manual dexterity skills and how you have made an effort to develop them.

 MMIs are about showing the interviewers what you’re capable of doing, rather than just telling them.
 It’s a chance for you to demonstrate that you don’t just have the academic achievements needed to study Dentistry, but also the right sort of attitude and way of thinking.